-There are several different museums inside the castle today and the best known of these is Pinacoteca del Castello Sforzesco.
-The museum has a large collection of art which includes Rondanini Pieta which was Michelangelo's last sculpture.
+Today, the Castello Sforzesco is home to several museums and galleries.
+The best known of these is the Pinacoteca del Castello Sforzesco.
+The museum has a large collection of art which includes the Pietà Rondanini, which was Michelangelo's last sculpture.
 Other noted collections include the Codex Trivulzianus manuscript by Leonardo da Vinci, and the Trivulzio Madonna by Andrea Mantegna.

 After four years of renovation, the castle today is home to one of the most important and largest painting museums.
-There are as many as 230 different works of art which include the work of Cerano, Procaccini, Cesare da Sesto, Foppa, Antonello da Messina and Mantegna.
-The Pinacoteca museum especially is known for Milanese art and has a large collection of old paintings like that of the Trivulzio family.
+There are as many as 230 different works of art, which include the work of Cerano, Procaccini, Cesare da Sesto, Foppa, Antonello da Messina and Mantegna.
+The Pinacoteca museum, especially, is known for Milanese art and has a large collection of old paintings like that of the Trivulzio family.

 On the first floor of the Corte Ducale, the four rooms on the left have a large collection of antique woodwork and furniture.
 There are many beautiful exhibits like the Coretto di Torrechiara which is a crucifix from the 13th century.
 There are several works by Giuseppe Maggiolini.

 Inside the Pinacoteca museum, art works are displayed also in the Falconiera tower and are spread chronologically from the 15th to the 18th century, with several works of Bellotto, Guardi and Canaletto.
 The masterpieces include the Madonna of Humility by Filippo Lippi, the Madonna and Child by Giovanni Bellini, Madonna with Saints by Andrea Mantegna and Saint Benedict by Antonello da Messina.